Advertisement

 1

 The distinction is technically straightforward and operationally defensible.
+It just requires a department willing to make it.

 2

-Engage during upgrades
+Show up during system upgrades

 3